 Benjamin Wittes is a senior fellow in governance studies at the Brookings Institution and codirector of the Harvard Law School–Brookings Project on Law and Security.
-He is the author of Detention and Denial: The Case for Candor after Guantanamo, published in November 2011 by the Brookings Institution Press, and coeditor of Constitution 3.0: Freedom and Technological Change (forthcoming from the Brookings Institution Press).
-He is writing a book on data and technology proliferation and its implications for security.
+His most recent publication is Speaking the Law (Hoover Institution Press 2013), cowritten with Kenneth Anderson.
+He is the author of Detention and Denial: The Case for Candor after Guantanamo, published in November 2011 by the Brookings Institution Press, and coeditor of Constitution 3.0: Freedom and Technological Change (forthcoming).
 He is also the author of Law and the Long War: The Future of Justice in the Age of Terror, published in June 2008 by Penguin Press, and the editor of the 2009 Brookings book Legislating the War on Terror: An Agenda for Reform.
 He cofounded and cowrites the Lawfare blog (http://www.lawfareblog.com/), which is devoted to nonideological discussions of hard national security choices, and is a member of the Hoover Institution's Task Force on National Security and Law.

 Between 1997 and 2006, he served as an editorial writer for the Washington Post specializing in legal affairs.
 Before joining the editorial-page staff of the Washington Post, Wittes covered the Justice Department and federal regulatory agencies as a reporter and news editor at Legal Times.
 His writing has also appeared in a wide range of journals and magazines, including the Atlantic, Slate, the New Republic, the Wilson Quarterly, the Weekly Standard, Policy Review, and First Things.